Cyber Security & Data Privacy

 According to the Ponemon Institute’s most recent Cost of Data Breach Study, the average cost of a data breach in the United States hit an all-time high in 2017 and, on average, one out of four organizations will at some point fall victim to a breach.

 The HoganWillig Cyber Security & Data Privacy team understands that every business is vulnerable to security and privacy breaches.
 The best way to be prepared for these breaches is through strategic partnerships with knowledgeable practitioners equipped to handle threats that could be paralyzing to your business.
-Our attorneys stay updated on ever-evolving data security laws, mandated privacy obligations and compliance requirements, which allow them to craft a customized guidance plan, tailored uniquely for you and your business.
+Our attorneys stay updated on ever-evolving data security laws, mandated privacy obligations and compliance requirements, which allows them to craft a customized guidance plan, tailored uniquely for you and your business.
 Following the policy we draft, your data breach response, notification and remediation tactics will be in place the moment you need them.
 Our team’s expertise also includes data retention versus destruction advice and courtroom experience, should the need for litigation or government investigations arise.

 To safeguard your business, the HoganWillig Cyber Security & Data Privacy team has established best practices in dealing with various federal and state laws and regulations impacting the privacy and security of information, including, but not limited to: